 Chris goes back to his desk to dig through work orders that have been sent via email and phone calls.
 He has to manually document these work orders to ensure follow up will be completed.

-Jennie uses this time to walk around and meet with tenants to .
+Jennie uses this time to walk around and meet with tenants to help build better relationships with them.
 Updating them about the morning incident armed with data around any work order the tenant submitted concerning the incident.